 - Mitral valve prolapse– The valve between the left atrium and left ventricle does not fully close

 - Pulmonary stenosis– narrowing or closure of the pulmonary valve.

-The common symptoms of heart diseases include chest pain or angina, breathlessness, and heart palpitations.
+The common symptoms of heart disease include chest pain or angina, breathlessness, and heart palpitations.
 Heart diseases may result in heart attack and heart failure when left untreated.
 The signs of a heart attack are similar to angina but they can also occur during rest and tend to be more severe.
 Other signs are breathlessness, dizziness, profuse sweating, nausea and vomiting.
-Some heart conditions does not present with any symptoms at all, especially in older adults and individuals with diabetes.
+Some heart conditions do not present with any symptoms at all, especially in older adults and individuals with diabetes.

-Heart disease is caused by any damage to the heart, the coronary arteries, or due to poor supply of nutrients and oxygen to the heart.
+Heart disease is caused by any damage to the heart, or the coronary arteries, or due to a poor supply of nutrients and oxygen to the heart.
 Some heart diseases, such as hypertrophic cardiomyopathy, are genetic and some are congenital.